Split decomposition and graph-labelled trees: characterizations and fully-dynamic algorithms for totally decomposable graphs: Split tree characterizations of restricted graph classes

 Assume there is a partially accessible node $u$.
-Then it suffices to split the node $u$ into two new nodes $v$ and $w$, such that $v$ is adjacent to the neighbors of $u$ not belonging to $T(S)$ and $w$ to those belonging to $T(S)$.
-Now star-nodes of $T(S)$ are oriented towards the new tree-edge $e=vw$, and the same arguments than above apply. \end{itemize} \end{proof}
+Then it suffices to node-split the node $u$ into two new nodes $v$ and $w$, such that $v$ is adjacent to the neighbors of $u$ not belonging to $T(S)$ and $w$ to those belonging to $T(S)$.
+Now star-nodes of $T(S)$ are oriented towards the new tree-edge $e=vw$, and the same construction and arguments than above apply. \end{itemize} Note that the complete and detailed case by case description of the constructions involved in this proof is made in the algorithmic Section \ref{sec:vertex-algo}. \end{proof}